responding to others’ ideas

 • An analytical summary is an assessed task in ENG 101, and these skills are essential in ENG 102.

-• Indirect citation of sources is not recommended, and consultation of the original is usually prefereable.
+• Indirect citation of sources is not recommended, and consultation of the original is usually preferable.
 This is often not possible in ENG 101, however, where you are limited to citing the provided texts.

 See Also: